n0m0r3pa1n/playerbase/README.md

 * Total progress - %
 * Prestige level - the level you can achieve after you reach the maximum numbers

+## Participate

+I will be happy to work with anyone on this project.
+Either by pull requests or just write me at: gmirchev90@gmail.com.
+At the moment I am looking for people who can join in:
+  * Making the basic API calls
+  * Write tests for API calls
+  * Discuss and write next functionality of the app